-Women of childbearing age as prospective mothers are a vulnerable group whose health status must be considered, especially their nutritional status.
-The quality of the next generation will be determined by the condition of the mother before pregnancy and during pregnancy.
-Preconception health is very important to consider including nutritional status, especially in an effort to prepare for pregnancy because it will be closely related to pregnancy outcomes[1].
-Mothers who have poor nutritional status, suffer from complications during pregnancy are a predisposing factor for the low health of babies born[2].
-Efforts to create a quality generation through healthy families, by preparing starting from the bride and groom are expected to have good health status, especially for female catin who will later become pregnant and give birth.
-The fertile period in women is the most important period so that the need for nutritional intake before pregnancy must be balanced in order to achieve optimal nutritional and health status to prepare for a healthy pregnancy[3].
-Women of childbearing age (WUS) are vulnerable to the problem of lack of macro and micro nutrients so that they experience nutritional problems[4].
-Pre-pregnancy Body Mass Index (BMI) is the most influential factor on birth weight[5].
-WUS who experience chronic energy deficiency (KEK) during pre-pregnancy and pregnancy will have low body weight so that they are at risk of giving birth to stunting babies[6].
+Mothers who have poor nutritional status, suffer from complications during pregnancy are a predisposing factor for the low health of babies born.
+[3] Efforts to create a quality generation through healthy families, by preparing starting from marriage are expected to have good health status, especially for female who will later become pregnant and give birth.
+The fertile period in women is the most important period so that the need for nutritional intake before pregnancy must be balanced in order to achieve optimal nutritional and health status to prepare for a healthy pregnancy.
+[4] Women of childbearing age (WUS) are vulnerable to the problem of lack of macro and micro nutrients so that they experience nutritional problems.
+[5] Pre-pregnancy Body Mass Index (BMI) is the most influential factor on birth weight.
+[6] WUS who experience chronic energy deficiency (KEK) during pre-pregnancy and pregnancy will have low body weight so that they are at risk of giving birth to stunting babies.
+[7]